rmnavr/fptk/doc_generator/README.md

 # Recognized entities

-For generator to work, two main fptk files (`fpext.hy` and `macro.hy`) need to use special syntax.
+For generator to work, main fptk file `fpext.hy` need to use special syntax.

 Below, "signature" and "description" are arbitrary texts.
-No special rules are enforced.
+The only rule they must follow is to use `|` symbol only as separator (see examples below).

 ## Grouping

-Only code incide Vim Cells (of Lvl 1) marked with `[GROUP]` will be recognized:
+Only code inside Vim Cells (of Lvl 1) marked with `[GROUP]` will be recognized:
 ```hy
 ; [GROUP] Group name ‾‾‾‾‾‾‾‾‾‾‾‾‾‾\ {({1